Finiteness properties of Subgroups of Houghton Groups of full Hirsch length: Generalising primitivity to intransitive actions

 In order to motivate the discussion, we recall a theorem relating to general permutation groups which may be found in Cameron's text \cite{CameronPG}.
 Cameron indicates that it is proved using an argument of Wielandt originally devised to apply to finite groups.
 In Section \ref{sec:cameron} we generalise Theorem \ref{cameron} to intransitive actions.

-\begin{theorem}[\cite{CameronPG}, Theorem 6.1] An infinite primitive permutation group which contains a non-identity finitary permutation contains the alternating group. \end{theorem} Considering this theorem in the case of the Houghton groups, we see that our Theorem \ref{main} is clear when $G\le H_n$ acts primitively.
+\begin{theorem}[\cite{CameronPG}, Theorem 6.1] An infinite primitive permutation group which contains a non-identity finitary permutation contains the alternating group. \end{theorem} Applying this theorem to the case of the Houghton groups provides information about our Theorem~\ref{main} in the case where $G\le H_n$ acts primitively.
+In particular, the following corollary shows that such a $G$ must have finite index.
+Then, since finiteness properties are commensurability invariants, we have that $G$ is of type $\FFF_{n-1}$ but not $\FP_n$.
 Recall, given any $g\in H_n$, that $t(g)=(t_1(g), \ldots, t_n(g))$ denotes the translation vector of $g$.

 \begin{remark*} It is clear that if $G\le_fH_n$, then $G$ has full Hirsch length. \end{remark*} \begin{corollary} Let $n\in \{2, 3, \ldots\}$ and $G$ be a subgroup of $H_n$ of full Hirsch length.
 Then $G\le_f H_n$ if and only if $G$ acts primitively on $\Ra_n$. \end{corollary} \begin{proof} Assume $G\le_fH_n$.
 Then $G\cap \Alt(\Ra_n)\le_f \Alt(\Ra_n)$ and, since $\Alt(\Ra_n)$ is infinite and simple (by Lemma \ref{lem:AltisSimple}), it cannot admit any proper finite index subgroup and so $\Alt(\Ra_n)\le G$.
 The action of $\Alt(\Ra_n)$ on $\Ra_n$ is primitive and therefore so is the action of $G$.